HARUM1122/disdrive-cli/README.md

 With this approach, we can store very huge files and there's no limit.
 It can go upto 1 tb.

-The issue with the this approach is that it is designed to handle only one file at a time.
+The issue with this approach is that it is designed to handle only one file at a time.
 What if we want to upload a folder containing hundereds of files?
 If we rely on this approach, we may have to send hundereds of requests just to upload a small amount of data.
 Which is very inefficient.

 For example, let's say I have a folder containing 200 files where the size of each file is 2-kilobyte.
 The total folder size would be 400 kilobytes.
 Using the this approach, we would have to send 200 requests just to upload 400 kilobytes of data.
 This is not only inefficient but could also abuse the API.